 Order of the Arrow lodges and sections may contribute "at will" to the fund thereby increasing the fund and allowing for more camperships to be awarded.
 Donations may be forwarded through the section, or mailed to the national director, Order of the Arrow.
 Campership funds will be provided for up to 50% of the cost of one (1) week at an official Boy Scouts of America long-term camp.
 Maximum (50%) reimbursement is not mandatory.
 To be eligible, a youth must be recognized as being of American Indian Heritage and in need of financial assistance.
 Final requests should be submitted by local Boy Scout Councils after the Scout attends an accredited BSA long term camp.

 Annually, during the first quarter of the year, the Indian Campership projection form is mailed to local council Scout executives.
 Only those councils that reply by the designated deadline are eligible to receive campership funds for the current year.
-If your council has not received the aforementioned information by March 31st, write the Order of the Arrow (address below) or call 972-580-2438 for information.
+If your council has not received the aforementioned information by March 31st, write to the national OA office (Order of the Arrow, S325, Boy Scouts of America, P.O.
+Box 152079, Irving, TX 75015).